Sunday, September 28, 2025

 Gartner predicts 15% of day-to-day work decisions will be made autonomously through agentic AI by 2028.
 This projection carries particular significance for procurement and supply chain operations, where complex trade-offs between cost, quality, and delivery timelines happen continuously.

-Event-Driven Enterprise Revolution
+Event-Driven Architecture Revolution

 Traditional ERP systems operate in request-response mode, struggling with fast-moving business demands.
 Event-driven architecture changes this paradigm completely.
 ERPs become responsive to business events as they occur, automatically initiating procurement, checking supplier availability, and negotiating delivery timelines when stock drops below safety levels.